 Record Excerpts from this case, including the Police Department notes and the Mississippi Crime Laboratory footwear case notes, are available at the State of Mississippi Judiciary.
-The State has the right to respond to Willie’s appeal.

 BACKGROUND Willie Jerome Manning has been on Death Row in Mississippi since 1994, appealing against convictions for two double murders (the murder of two students, Jon Steckler and Tiffany Miller, in 1992, and the murder of two elderly ladies, Emmoline Jimmerson and Alberta Jordan, in 1993).
 Both cases were in the same area, and involved the same prosecutor, Forrest Allgood.
 Willie has steadfastly maintained his innocence in both cases.

 It was the case of the two students that brought Willie close to execution on May 7 2013, following a 5:4 decision by the Mississippi Supreme Court that denied him DNA testing and fingerprint comparison.
 4 judges dissented from that decision, feeling strongly enough to issue a separate statement that included the following:

 “Manning presented evidence at court that undermined the court’s case against him.”